Amid drought, California desalination project at crossroads

 HUNTINGTON BEACH, Calif.
 (AP) — For more than two decades, California’s Orange County has debated whether to build a seaside plant to convert the Pacific Ocean’s salt water into drinking water in hopes of buffering against droughts like the one now gripping the nation’s most populous state.

-Now, the $1.4 billion proposal by Poseidon Water was getting a critical review Thursday by the California Coastal Commission, which is tasked with protecting California’s scenic shores.
+On Thursday, the $1.4 billion proposal by Poseidon Water was given a critical review by the California Coastal Commission, which is tasked with protecting California’s scenic shores.
+A vote was expected later in the day.

 Poseidon and its supporters, including Gov. Gavin Newsom, contend the Huntington Beach plant will produce 50 million gallons of water a day that are crucial to help weather cutbacks on state and federal water supplies following years of drought.
 Newsom, a Democrat, recently told the Bay Area News Group editorial board that a denial would be a “big setback” and “we need more tools in the damn tool kit” to address drought.